stefan-it/deep-wittgenstein/README.md

 We are deeply grateful that Lehre@LMU funded our research project with a NVIDIA Jetson TX1 developer board and we would like thank LMU Munich for this awesome program.
 This really helps students and boosts research.

+# Contact (Bugs, Feedback, Contribution and more)

+For questions about *deep-wittgenstein*, contact the current maintainer:
+Stefan Schweter <stefan@schweter.it>.

+# License

+To respect the Free Software Movement and the enormous work of Dr. Richard Stallman this repository is released under the *GNU Affero General Public License* in version 3.
+More information can be found [here](https://www.gnu.org/licenses/licenses.html) and in `COPYING`.